tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Builder Bytecode Reference.md

 group: reference
 ---

-# LiveCode Builder Bytecode Reference
+# Builder Bytecode Reference

 ## Introduction

-The LiveCode Builder Virtual Machine is a infinite register machine with a high-level and verifiable bytecode.
+The Builder Virtual Machine is a infinite register machine with a high-level and verifiable bytecode.

 All bytecode runs in the context of a module instance with executing handlers